Dennis Kigen

 Now

-Building fast, polished clinical software for O3—shipping new features, UI improvements, platform tooling, and documentation that help teams deliver patient-facing workflows at scale.
 I build with React and TypeScript, and I lean on Vitest, Playwright, and other modern development tools to keep releases stable and reliable.

 Reading and bookmarking timeless wisdom from Naval Ravikant, Paul Graham, Swyx, Kent C. Dodds, Krishnamurti, Nassim Taleb and more.